smindel/silverstripe-gis/README.md

 ## Examples and how tos:

+- [Why would you bother?](docs/en/Why-bother.md) - And if you should, what should you bother about?
 - [DataObject Example](docs/en/DataObject-Example.md) - How to set up your own DataObjects
 - [GridFieldMap](docs/en/GridFieldMap.md#example) - How create a spatially aware admin interface
 - [MapField](docs/en/MapField.md#examples) - How to edit geo types